Vice President, Education

 Deborah Gray White, Ph.D., Board of Governors Distinguished Professor of History at Rutgers University, will serve as the lead project scholar.
 She is the author of Ar’n’t I A Woman?: Female Slaves in the Plantation South, (New York: W. W. Norton, 1985, 1999), Too Heavy A Load: Black Women in Defense of Themselves, 1894-1994 (New York: W.W.
 Norton, 1999), Let My People Go: African American 1800-1865 (New York: Oxford University Press, 1999) and co-author of Freedom on My Mind: A History of African Americans (Boston: Bedford/St. Martin’s, 2013).

-Julie Gallagher, Ph.D., is Associate Professor of History at Penn State Brandywine and author of Black Women and Politics in New York City (University of Illinois Press, 2012).
+Julie Gallagher is an Associate Professor of History at Penn State University, Brandywine.
+She is the co-editor of Reshaping Women’s History: Voices of Nontraditional Women Historians (forthcoming Fall 2018) and author of Black Women and Politics in New York City (2012), both of which are published by the University of Illinois Press.

-Wanda Hendricks, Ph.D., is Professor of History at the University of South Carolina and the author of Fannie Barrier Williams: Crossing The Borders of Region and Race (University of Illinois Press, 2014).
+Wanda Hendricks, Ph.D., is Professor of History at the University of South Carolina and the author of Gender, Race, and Politics in the Midwest: Black Club Women in Illinois (Indiana University Press, 1998), and Fannie Barrier Williams: Crossing The Borders of Region and Race (University of Illinois Press, 2014), for which she was awarded the 2014 Letitia Woods Brown Book Award from the Association of Black Women Historians.

 Martha S. Jones

-Martha S. Jones is Presidential Bicentennial Professor at the University of Michigan where she teaches history, African-American studies, and law.
+Martha S. Jones is Society of Black Alumni Presidential Professor of History at Johns Hopkins University where she teaches the history of African Americans, race, and law.
 Her books include All Bound Up Together: The Woman Question in African American Public Culture, Birthright Citizens: A History of Race and Rights in Antebellum America, and Toward an Intellectual History of Black Women.

 Manisha Sinha is the Draper Chair in American History at the University of Connecticut, Storrs.
-She was born in India and received her Ph.D from Columbia University where her dissertation was nominated for the Bancroft prize.
-Her recent book The Slave’s Cause has been reviewed by the Wall Street Journal, The New York Times, The Christian Science Monitor, The Atlantic, and the Boston Globe among other newspapers and journals.
-It was featured as the Editor’s Choice of the New York Times Book Review.
-She is the author of The Counterrevolution of Slavery: Politics and Ideology in Antebellum South Carolina (2000), recently named one of the ten best books on slavery in Politico.
-She received the Distinguished Graduate Mentor Award as well as the Chancellor’s Medal, the highest faculty honor, from the University of Massachusetts, where she taught for over twenty years.
+Her recent book The Slave’s Cause was featured as the Editor’s Choice of the New York Times Book Review.
+She is also the author of The Counterrevolution of Slavery: Politics and Ideology in Antebellum South Carolina (2000), named one of the ten best books on slavery in Politico.
 She has written for the New York Times and the Huffington Post and appeared on The Daily Show with Jon Stewart in 2014.
 She was an adviser and on-screen expert for the Emmy-nominated PBS documentary, The Abolitionists (2013), which is part of the National Endowment for the Humanities’ Created Equal film series.

 Prithi Kanakamedala is an Assistant Professor of History at Bronx Community College of the City University of New York.
-As a Public Historian she has worked for Place Matters, Brooklyn Historical Society, Weeksville Heritage Center, and Irondale Ensemble Project.
+As a Public Historian she has worked for Danspace Project, Place Matters, Brooklyn Historical Society, Weeksville Heritage Center, and Irondale Ensemble Project.
 She curated Brooklyn Abolitionists which can be currently seen at the Brooklyn Historical Society and served as Historian for the larger public history project entitled In Pursuit of Freedom examining Brooklyn’s nineteenth century anti-slavery movement.
-Prithi holds a Ph.D. from the University of Sussex and is originally from Liverpool, England.